3 Chromosomal Disorders

 This is best done at 12 weeks (11–13 weeks).
 The concentrations of 2 biochemical compounds in the mother’s blood (PPAP-A and hCG) and the thickness of the skin over the back of the fetal neck are measured.
 Together with maternal age, these tests can detect up to 85 percent of fetuses affected with Down syndrome if entered into a computer program.
 This is the most accurate form of screening for Down syndrome but only offered in private practice.

 Screening tests are very useful in identifying women at high risk of having a fetus with Down syndrome.
-Unfortunately most of the tests are not available in the public sector in South Africa.
+Unfortunately, most of these tests are not available in the public health sector in South Africa.
 There is a great need to make these screening tests widely available to all women.
+Early booking for antenatal care is essential in order to screen women for a fetus with a congenital disorder.

 - If the fetus has Down syndrome the concentration of pregnancy-associated plasma protein A (PAPP A) is decreased and hCG is increased.
 The false positive rate with combination screening is about 5 percent.